Anankke/SSPanel-UIM/README.md

 [![X (formerly Twitter)](https://img.shields.io/twitter/url?url=https%3A%2F%2Ftwitter.com%2FSSPanel_NeXT)](https://twitter.com/SSPanel_NeXT)
 [![Discord](https://img.shields.io/discord/1049692075085549600?color=5865F2&label=Discord&style=flat-square)](https://discord.gg/A7uFKCvf8V)

+# Migration Notice: SSPanel-UIM

+## We would like to kindly inform you that the project has been migrated to **[SSPanel-NeXT](https://github.com/SSPanel-NeXT/NeXT-Server)**.
+We invite you to visit our new repository to access the latest updates and developments.

 ## TL;DR

 NeXT Panel is a multipurpose proxy service management system designed for Shadowsocks(2022) / Vmess / Trojan / TUIC protocol.